-2.13 All students in the Conservatoire Schools embark on a course to train to a professional standard in their given discipline.
+2.13 All students in the School embark on a course to train to a professional standard in dance.
 Professional conduct is concerned with the standards of behaviour, which may include standards of attendance, required to be attained and demonstrated by an individual at any given stage in order to practise safely and effectively in their respective profession.
 The School makes a distinction between academic and professional competence on the one hand, and professional conduct on the other.
 Competence (both academic and professional) is a matter for the normal assessment system of the programme, overseen by the Board of Examiners.
-Expectations regarding a student's professional conduct are set out in each School's Student Code of Conduct and may be subject to action under this Policy.
+Expectations regarding a student's professional conduct are set out in the Student Codes of Conduct and may be subject to action under this Policy.